 From Canterbury in England to Rome in Italy, the 1900km "Francigena Way" dates back to the 11th century when pilgrims travelled across Europe on foot to visit the site of Martyrdom of St Peter and St Paul in Rome.
 With the modernisation of Europe and the shifting of borders the route became obsolete, until a recent revival of the pilgrimage, making it one of the most exciting pilgrimage trails in Europe today.
 This trip takes in the section of the trail from Orvieto in Umbria through the region of Lazio to Rome, passing by ancient relics and hill top towns.
 En route, stay in atmospheric farm houses and small family run hotels, soaking up the fine hospitality that has characterised the route for centuries.

-Individual arrival.
+On arrival in Orvieto, make your own way to your hotel.
 Orvieto rises on a tufaceous hill in the middle of the Umbrian countryside.
 There are many interesting sites to visit including the impressive Cathedral or Duomo, a work of architecture and religious harmony considered to be among the most important in Italy.
-There is a well-preserved medieval town centre and an underground city set deep in the tufa (volcanic rock) which can be visited with a guide.
+The medieval town centre is well-preserved and the underground city set deep in the tufa (volcanic rock) can be visited with a guide.
 The multitude of secret passageways and tunnels will remind you of the vast history of this town.
 Overnight in B&B in Orvieto.

 The medieval walls, the seven entrances to the old town, the neighborhoods, the churches and the aristocratic palaces of Viterbo are a must to be visited before returning to the path.
 Through the countryside and forests, you pass an Etruscan underground tomb before reaching the gates of Vetralla, where you can visit the ruins of the Pieve of S. Marie di Forcassi, a typical example of the architecture of the area.
 Dinner and overnight in a charming hotel in the countryside of Vetralla.